gradebook-dev/gradebook-app/README.md

 # Gradebook

-An app to help calculate course grades.
+A Shiny app to help calculate course grades.
+Built on top of the [gradebook](https://github.com/gradebook-dev/gradebook) R package.

-Contributors:

-- Andrew Bray
-- Nikita Jayaprakash
-- Monika Voutov

-- A whiteboard with design diagrams can be found here: https://link.excalidraw.com/l/4AKpAITWs2z/5mcvzNSuDhn.
+*This app is under active development and shouldn't be used as the sole manner of calculating course grades.*